zenomt/jsonld-terse/api.md

 predicate `ex:foo`, and the triple `{ ex:Mike api:any api:any }` matches any
 triple having subject `ex:Mike`.

-The resource's graph is transformed as though the following steps were taken:
+The target's graph is transformed as though the following steps were taken:

-1. Remove all triples in the resource's graph that match any triple in the `@remove` graph, including wildcard matches as described above; then
+1. Remove all triples in the target's graph that match any triple in the `@remove` graph, including wildcard matches as described above; then

 2. Merge all triples of the request's default graph into the resource's graph.